fg-code/alucR_v01/readme.md

 * postprocessin ('alucR_5postprocess.r')
 * saving results ('alucR_0wrapper.r')

-Thes submodules are called from the wrapper function 'alucR_0wrapper.r' script.
-Wile alle the required functions need to be sources seperately
+Thes submodules are called from the wrapper function _'alucR_0wrapper.r'_ script.
+While all the required functions (above mentioned) need to be sourced (defined) seperately

 ##Function: